Our Dinner Meetings

 Color Guard Activity

-We meet for dinner usually on the third Tuesday of months September through May.
+The chapter meets for dinner usually on the third Tuesday of months September through May.
 December, though, is dark.

-We feature speakers on a variety of topics, mostly on Revolutionary era people and events.
+The chapter features speakers on a variety of topics, mostly on Revolutionary era people and events.
 But some cover other items of interest to our members.

 The address for Del Frisco's Grille is: